 You joined me soon after your co-worker depression decided to leave.
 All my life I’ve felt as if I need to be cautious, as though I should always expect impending doom and once you joined me it only got worse.
 I stopped being myself.
 I felt as if my life, my mind, my personality was slowly deteriorating and I could do nothing to stop it.

 The light headedness, the nausea, the headaches, the random panic and the social phobia were beginning to pull me under.
 With depression it felt like I was at the bottom of an ocean with a rock tied to my foot but with anxiety it was more like someone just threw me into the water and no matter how hard I tried to swim, to get back up I just kept going further and further down.
 I was drowning in my own panic and paranoia.
 I felt permanently exhausted both physically and psychologically as though I had no strength left.
-It takes more strength than most people realise to be panicked and uncomfortable all the time.

 But the truth is that I have learnt to live with anxiety.
 I have learnt to live with the irrational thoughts, the feeling of fear and impending doom, the occasional lightheadedness and panic attacks, the cold sweats and nausea.